 When hunters on the Eastern Steppes first encountered the horse, they didn’t domesticate it because it was prone to eating its rider or having hooves fall off for no reason.
 A trustworthy companion with which to chase prey and journey, as long as it was fed and cleaned — that was the bargain.
 The NSX not only made good on that bond, but forced the entire supercar industry to evolve.
 It bears repeating: Rarely in history has there been a machine so unflinchingly good at the one thing it was created to do.

 As recently as three or four years ago, you could still find a pretty mint NSX for about $25,000.
 That was probably the ground floor for NSX prices, and it’s long gone now.
 Today, a clean example will set you back $40,000 at a minimum and prices continue to climb.
-Go any lower and you’ll be relegated to excessive mileages or unfortunately modified rejects from the sport compact era (Though sad, as the holy grail of Japanese cars the NSX was subject to many an import tuners with money but not necessarily taste).
+Go any lower and you’ll be relegated to excessive mileages or unfortunately modified rejects from the sport compact era (Though sad, as the holy grail of Japanese cars the NSX was subject to many an import tuner with more money than taste).

 Today, the Tochigi Takanezawa plant is where Honda’s official NSX Refresh Plan takes place.
 For a price, owners can bring their cars for reconditioning, and it’s clear that Honda wants to keep their crowning achievements on the road.
 Everything from engine tuning to seat re-upholstery to factory paint can be brought back to like-new condition by the Honda technicians who actually built the cars.